tprasadtp/ubuntu-post-install/README.md

 ### What all distributions are supported

 - In short?
-Ubuntu, its official flavors (Kubuntu,Ubuntu Mate etc), Linux Mint and Elementary derivatives of the supported Ubuntu release.
+Ubuntu, its official flavors (Kubuntu,Ubuntu Mate etc), Linux Mint and Elementary.
-- But Travis CI tests are run only on Ubuntu versions.

 ```none
 Ubuntu 18.04        Bionic Beaver